How to Recognize Domestic Violence

 Leave your Abusive Marriage and Work with the Draper Law Office to Move Forward

 Find a safe way to get out of your abusive marriage as soon as possible.
 For help, reach out to the Florida Domestic Violence Hotline.
-Once you are safely out of the home, contact Draper Law Office online or by calling 866-767-4711 to schedule your free, no-obligation legal consultation in one of our three locations: Orlando, Kissimmee, and St. Cloud.
+Once you are safely out of the home, contact Draper Law Office online or by calling 866-767-4711 to schedule your free, no-obligation legal consultation in one of our two locations: Orlando, and Kissimmee.